 And, more importantly even: Is that just what you want to hear?

-I do not agree with the message of this book.
+I do not agree with the message of Sex At Dawn.
 But that doesn’t mean I didn’t learn from it.
 However, in spite of it mainly promoting polygamy, it also makes some amends.
 The book does say we must not confuse sex and love, since they are 2 distinct things.

 Loving a single person more than anyone else is possible, but that doesn’t align your sex drive to only be aroused by that person.
 Similarly, just because an affair is exciting, that doesn’t make it true love.

 Maybe the most important point of the book is this: Don’t take sex so seriously, see it as the biological impulse it is and respect that your sometimes odd sexual behavior is a remnant of the past.

 I was fascinated by the findings about the evolution of our bodies to have sex a lot and with different partners, as it completely contradicts the evidence found in Why Is Sex Fun, which point to our bodies evolving for monogamy, not against it.

 Highly recommended you read both summaries (and then lie down for a while).

 I also suggest you read the summary of this book first, because the topic is very controversial.
 It’s worth investigating a bit, before taking the plunge.

 What else can you learn from the blinks?

 - How many sexual partners our ancestors had